His Majesty's Naval Service: Royal Fleet Auxiliary

+The Royal Fleet Auxiliary also provides the naval service's principal amphibious warfare capability through its three Bay-class landing ship dock vessels.
+The service is manned by around 1,750 civilian personnel (as of late 2022).

 Naval Careers Service

 The Naval Careers Service is the recruiting arm of the Naval Service.
 It is manned by former Royal Navy and Royal Marine personnel who are typically based at Armed Forces Careers Offices.
 It is the smallest component of the Naval Service, comprising fewer than 200 personnel.